fordsfords/err/README.md

 This follows the model of Unix where a function might return an error indicator and set "errno" to a numeric value describing the error.
 Those numeric values are assigned symbols in "errno.h".
-So the symbol "NOMEM" has the value 12.
+So the symbol `NOMEM` has the value 12.

 One big problem with this approach is that there's no good way to manage those values across projects.